0

 Hemoglobin is an iron-rich protein (gives blood the red colour) that carries oxygen to the entire body.
 (Hemoglobin needs to be attached to RBCs to carry out its function.)
 Thus, anemic people have a reduced ability to carry oxygen to the rest of the body.

-It depends on the cause and severity of anemia.
-It is important to note that anemia is unnoticeable when mild, but symptoms worsen as the condition worsens.
+It depends on the cause and severity of anaemia.
+It is important to note that anaemia is unnoticeable when mild, but symptoms worsen as the condition worsens.
 See a doctor if you notice:

 • Fatigue, weakness, or lack of energy